 1) The trending box.
 Gizmodo quoted an anonymous whistle-blower who used to work on the “curator” team that decided which stories would run in the “trending box” (upper right on the Facebook page—see figure) and which would not.
 The whistle-blower said not only that the team was systematically removing conservative-oriented stories from the feed for this box, he also said he believed the team’s choices were being used to train an algorithm to do what the team was doing.
 If the latter is true, that’s scary.
 He didn’t say that he had any evidence that the team’s actions were being directed by Facebook executives.
 The biased choices the team was making could simply have been a natural consequence of how team members were recruited: They were mainly from Ivy League universities in the northeast, a demographic that’s typical of Silicon Valley companies.
 (It helps to explain the liberal-leaning tendencies of the high-tech industry.)

-A biased feed could shift far more people than a biased source like Fox News because people expect Facebook to be impartial.
 How could a trending box shift votes—or, for that matter, shift opinions about lots of things?
 An increasing body of research, including my own, has shown that when people are undecided about an issue, a trusted source of information can easily tip them one way or another.
 People in some demographic groups are especially susceptible to this kind of manipulation.
 A biased feed could potentially shift far more people than a biased source like Fox News because people expect a feed on a platform like Facebook to be impartial and unbiased.
 The more people trust the feed, the greater the influence, in part because a feed is a gateway: It links people to other material, some of which they read at length.
 When links to certain material have been omitted from a feed, fewer people read it, and its influence is diminished.

 According to the company, the trending box shows you “a list of topics and hashtags that have recently spiked in popularity on Facebook,” which might imply that it is generated entirely by an algorithm.
 Gizmodo’s revelations show that there is also a significant human element to the selection process, which means potential for bias and manipulation.